 - Time and Activity Reports.
-Timesheets for grant-funded staff, including those used as match, must: - o Reflect after-the-fact accounting of the total activities and hours worked for which the employee is compensated and indicate the specific time worked on the funded project.
+Timesheets for grant-funded staff, including those used as match, must: - Reflect after-the-fact accounting of the total activities and hours worked for which the employee is compensated and indicate the specific time worked on the funded project.
 For example, a full-time employee working 40 hours per week performs 15 hours of funded project activities and 25 hours of activities not supported by VOCA funds.
-37.5% of the employee's salary for the week may be paid with VOCA funds.

-- o Be prepared at least monthly and coincide with one or more pay periods - o Include signatures of the employee and an approving supervisor with firsthand knowledge of the work performed - Volunteer Timesheets.
-Volunteer timesheets are required to provide information to document the number of hours and activities performed, and must have the same signature requirements as timesheets for funded personnel.
-Additionally, volunteer timesheets must demonstrate that only hours spent performing VOCA-allowable activities are being applied as match. - GMD Hiring Request Form.
-GMD Hiring Request Form with GMD signature conveying approval of the use of grant funds for all grant-funded staff hired during the project period - Invoices and proof of payment for fringe benefits reflecting the actual costs paid by the employer.
+37.5% of the employee's salary for the week may be paid with VOCA funds. - o Be prepared at least monthly and coincide with one or more pay periods - Include signatures of the employee and an approving supervisor with firsthand knowledge of the work performed - Volunteer timesheets must provide information to document the number of hours and activities performed and must have the same signature requirements as timesheets for funded personnel.
+Additionally, volunteer timesheets must demonstrate that only hours spent performing VOCA-allowable activities are being applied as match. - Paystubs, invoices and proof of payment for fringe benefits reflecting actual costs paid by the employer.